spooky-simon/spooky-simon.github.io/Fiero_Interior.md

 ## Teardown

-Step 1 of the engineering design process is figuring out the problem, or as Mao says: When you have investigated the problem thoroughly, you will know how to solve it.
+Step 1 of the engineering design process is figuring out the problem, or as Mao says: "When you have investigated the problem thoroughly, you will know how to solve it".
 I am not investigating pre-communist China, but the principle holds.

 My investigation consisted largely of taking stuff out of the car, looking at it, and saying one of two things: "huh, that sucks" or "wow, this car is old".